Skip to main content

 Find the safest wording for multi-jurisdiction filings

-Use harmonised_only=true to get only TM5-harmonised terms — these are guaranteed accepted at the five largest trademark offices:
+Use harmonised_only=true to get only TM5-harmonised terms: pre-approved wording accepted by all five TM5 partner offices:

 These terms carry the lowest risk of examiner objection across jurisdictions.